First Year Applicants

 - Submit a Letter of Recommendation/Teacher Evaluation

-GW requires a letter of recommendation from both your high school guidance counselor and from at least one academic teacher.
+GW requires a letter of recommendation from both your high school counselor and from at least one academic teacher.
 Both letters can be submitted directly by the recommender online through the Common Application's Teacher Evaluation form, emailed to [email protected], or mailed to our office.

 - Submit a Portfolio (Corcoran Only)